 A lot of classic trip stories, too many to share, but what it comes down to is that it doesn't get much better than cruising from spot to spot in a 15 passenger van with some good homies, and the only thing you have to do when you get done is go drink a couple beers.

+Yeah and like you said earlier, I think that environment, and the lack of stress from outside sources, can help your riding a lot.
+What about filming with a team?
+Do you think there are certain aspects of working on a team project for a company that uniquely can benefit those involved?
 I think working on company videos allows for a sense of importance and focus on production value that is almost unattainable when you are out just filming with the crew.
 Filming with the team allows for a really focused effort and getting clips and creating high quality footage and content, and I think that benefits everyone involved.
 I also think it can lead to video parts that do not uniquely fit riders.
 I think some of the greatest skateboarding and scootering videos of all time were the ones that focused on a single person.
 It really allows the part to be tailored to the rider specifically, something that isn't as possible in a full length, when the video needs to have an overall sense of unity.

 Going the distance on this double rail hop.
+San Diego

+Riding is definitely always going to be different on every team, especially when a company's bottom line is reliant on the content the riders are releasing.
+Do you have any opinions on the way business and money are handled in scootering?
+How do you feel about your riding being a part of something like Tilt, As well as having your own signature part?
 I do not feel that Tilt influences my riding in any way, everyone on the team is there because of how they ride naturally, that's the beauty of being sponsored by a company that appreciates good riding.
 I really have no knowledge of how mass marketed scooter companies compensate riders, and while I am sure they under-appreciate the effort their riders put in, the riders aren't forced to ride for anyone, they are accepting the compensation they get.
 The fork was cool because I designed it on my own, but again, it was never really a fully creative experience, I just had to work around the dimensions.

+To be honest, the past few things you've written reflect pretty highly of Tilt, and of how positive you are as a team rider.
+But anyways, you've lived a few places in the past few years, right?
+I remember first knowing you were in North Carolina, where have you been from then 'til now?
 Yeah I have lived all over the place.
 I was born in Minnesota, moved to North Carolina, then Washington.
 I met Tyler Bradley when I lived in out near Seattle, and we rode together at least like 5 days a week, just going to park or out of solo missions.
 To this day one of my best friends and someone I will always enjoy riding and filming with.
 After that I moved out to Chicago for about 2 years to ride and go to school a few hours south.
 Met Jona Humbel while working at Tilt, again one of my best friends, but the weather got the best of both of us eventually, so I went down to Florida for a few months.
 It was definitely fun, but I knew as soon as I got there that I had to get out.
 Most people don't realize it because they just go to Disney World, but Florida is this crazy, trashy, incredibly weird state, and I wasn't into it.
 Colorado is a place I visited probably 100 times as a kid, I love it out here, there is an amazing connection you have to nature just by being in a place so beautiful and geographically diverse.
 It also has a school with an awesome design program and facilities so that was another motivating factor.
 The CoCrew dudes are some of the best dudes, we are always doing some fun shit out here, so I am hoping to stick around for at least a few more years, I am a bit of a wanderer though, I am not sure if I will really ever settle down in one place for very long.

 So then at what point did you begin your relationship with Tilt?
 How did that all come about?
 I remember that you were one of the earlier riders on the team I honestly think I just started talking to Collin on SR and Facebook because I thought he was making some cool stuff back when it was just him in Grand Rapids.
 I don't even remember when exactly I got on Tilt, but it was probably just because I bugged Collin all the time.